 You can add as much or as little glow as you want, so you have total control over how bright you want your light sources to appear.

-Whether it’s the paint job on your car, the ornaments on your Christmas tree, or any object that you want to make shinier in your image, the Glow tool has your back.
+Whether it’s a fantastic fireworks display, ornaments glittering on a tree, or any object that you want to make stand out, the Glow tool has your back.

 Whatever kinds of images you’re enhancing, the Glow tool can add that extra bit of intrigue and highlight the important details.
 We’ll show you how easy it is!

-Once you’re in the Glow tool menu, you’ll notice a few different options for customizing the effect.
+Once you’re in the Glow tool menu, you’ll notice several options for customizing the effect.
 They all work in tandem to create a completely customized effect, so keep in mind that finding a balance between them all is key.
-First, adjusting the Amount slider will increase or decrease the overall amount of glow you’re adding to the image.
-More will make the effects and any changes you make to the other sliders more apparent, while less will make the effects subtle.
-You can adjust this slider at any time during the editing process.
+The Select tab features several ways to apply the Glow effect selectively as well.

-After you’ve found the perfect balance of Glow for your image, click the blue checkmark to apply all of your edits.
+After you’ve found the perfect balance of Glow for your image, click the Apply button to apply all of your edits.
 From here you can keep on editing with more tools, or click the Save button at the top of the Photo Editor.
-In the Save menu, you can choose a destination for saving your image or sharing directly to your social media channels.
-If you’re not quite finished, but are running low on time, the Save As Project option is perfect for you!
-It allows you to save the image in editable format, so you can come back to it at a later time and pick right back up where you left off in the editing process.
+In the Save menu, you can choose a destination for saving your image or sharing directly to social media.
+You can also save it as a project for later edits!

 With the perfect balance of Glow Size, Glint Size, and amount of Glow, look at how much more these earrings shine!
 The Glow tool is an easy way to replicate the bling your camera couldn’t capture.